 Gherkin Dip (sometimes misspelt as Gerkin Dip) is quick and easy to prepare delivering a snazzy party starter that will take 5 mins from start to spreading.
-Combining sweet and savory flavours with a focus on textures to delight, this cream cheese and gherkin dip will take your party planning to easy breezy street!
+Combining sweet and savory flavours with a focus on textures to delight, this cream cheese and gherkin dip recipe will take your party planning to easy breezy street!

 🤍 Recipe Highlights